We earn commissions from brands featured on this site, which influences how listings are presented. Advertising Disclosure

 Affiliate Disclosure

-All of the Third Party Offers we make available through the website, are of Third-Party Providers we have a business engagement with.
-This means that we receive consideration whenever one of our users decides to click on the Third Party Offers, or otherwise connect, sign up or purchase a service or product from such Third-Party Providers.
+All of the Offers we make available through the website, are of third parties that we have a business engagement with, which may include also companies that are under common control with us (which offer the VersaTails products).
+This means that we receive consideration whenever one of our users decides to click on the Offers, or otherwise connect, sign up or purchase a service or product from the Third-Party Providers and our corporate Affiliates, as displayed on the site.

-The placement of certain Third Party Offer, as well as any rating or scoring we may assign, are affected by such consideration we receive from the Third-Party Providers, and might be further subject to our additional internal consideration and criteria, such as, statistics of users’ engagement with a certain Third -Party Provider, etc.
+The comparison content we make available is based on our internal criteria, as detailed on our “How we Compare and Rate” page.
+However, the placement of certain Offers, as well as any rating or scoring we may assign, are affected by such consideration we receive as well as our common ownership, and might be further subject to our additional internal consideration and criteria, such as, statistics of users’ engagement with a certain Third -Party Provider or Affiliate, etc.

-We make efforts to ensure the information on our website, including Third Party Offer’s terms, are up to date however, the Third-Party Offer’s terms can be changed at any time, subject to the Third-Party Provider’s sole discretion, and we have no control or any responsibility in this regard.
+We make efforts to ensure the information on our website, including Offer’s terms, are up to date however as of the date of publication, the Offer’s terms can be changed at any time, subject to the offerors’ sole discretion, and we have no control or any responsibility in this regard.
 We do not compare or review all service providers or products available in the market.